TARADevOps/tsuki-webshop/DOCKER_DEPLOYMENT.md

     define('FS_METHOD','direct');

 Exit the file by pressing and holding ctrl + x.
 This will initiate a prompt that will ask if you wish to save the changes, press Y and Enter.

+### STEP 9: Cache Folder Ownership

+Navigate to the FastCGI Cache Folder (./wordpress/cache) and check Ownnership of the Folder

+    ls -l

+Compare this with Ownership of the wp-contents/ Folder and Take Note of the User & Group.
+Change Ownership of the Cache Folder to the same Owner & Group as wp-contents/

+    sudo chown USER:USER cache/

 Reload the Changes